william-chu/epicodus-journal/README.md

 * Knowing more about what it is like working in development through my internship and finding my first full-time opportunity to prove myself.
 I am confident in my ability to learn because I am dedicated and have a strong work ethic, I just need someone to give me a chance.

+## Make a Plan

+Quality over quantity.
+In this age of constant distraction it's less common to see someone focus on producing things that are high quality and seeing things through to completion.

+* Start and finish Epicodus React curriculum (focus on learning while I'm in school)

+* Build my capstone project https://github.com/william-chu/epicodus-capstone

+* Internship (focus on learning and being present)

+* Reach out to friends in the industry and go to meetups during the internship

+* Begin job hunting, continue to study and build things using this repo as a jumping off point https://github.com/sdmg15/Best-websites-a-programmer-should-visit

+* Polish capstone project, prep for demo day if needed

+* If things don't happen right away, keep a positive mindset and remain patient

 ## Setup/Installation Requirements

 * To view project code, _clone repository from_ https://github.com/william-chu/epicodus-journal